Docs

 While this addon is experimental, it is published as the @storybook/experimental-addon-test package and the API may change in future releases.
 We welcome feedback and contributions to help improve this feature.

-If a test fails, it will be marked as such in the sidebar and you can click on the story to see the failure.
 You can also run tests in watch mode, which will automatically re-run tests when you make changes to your components or stories.
+To activate, press the watch mode toggle (the eye icon) in the test module.

 Install and set up